You Can Tick the ‘Succession Planning’ Box by Completing this Simple Succession Planning Template for HR Managers.

-Succession Planning, according to Wikipedia, is a process for identifying and developing internal people with the potential to fill key business leadership positions in the company.
-Like Tim Cook taking over from Steve Jobs.
+For instance, like Tim Cook taking over from Steve Jobs at Apple.
 Tim had worked his way up the ‘Apple tree’ for 13 years.
 Apple’s share price would have suffered without an immediate and credible successor.
-Knowing that ‘Andrew’ will take over from ‘Mike’ when he retires give great confidence, rather than a last minute panic.
+Knowing that ‘Andrew’ will take over from ‘Mike’ when he retires give great confidence, rather than panicking at the last minute.

 Succession Planning in the FMCG World

 In the FMCG world of Account Managers and Category Managers succession planning might seem less critical, and yet the cost of recruiting people from outside is high.
 HR Review states that the cost of replacing someone is £30,614.
 Some of those costs will still remain when promoting within, but the majority of costs are still spent on external recruiting.
 For example, using a recruitment agency, advertising the job, interview time, organising time, HR processing time, induction, etc.

 Most businesses struggle to achieve their margin targets and therefore one of the key advantages of business succession planning is to save money.
 Plus, it is a relatively low-cost option to implement.
 Think about your business.
 How many external people have you hired in the last 12 months?
 (No. x £30,614 = !) it adds up fast!

 Succession Planning Best Practises: Poke the Cheese to Begin!

-‘Just start’ is our advice on Succession Planning because procrastinating is a challenge for everyone.
+‘Just start’ is our advice for succession planning because procrastinating is a challenge for everyone.
 As Alan Lakein, the original time management guru suggested, ‘…just make holes in the cheese’.
 He suggested that big tasks (Woolly mammoths) were like a piece of Swiss cheese.
 Start poking holes in the cheese.
 Then, before you know it the cheese will have disappeared.

-Benefits of Using this Simple Succession Planning Template
+Benefits of Using Our Simple Succession Planning Model

 Finally, this simple excel template has 7 instructions.
-You will gain the following 7 benefits once you have completed this simple succession planning template:
+You will gain the following 7 benefits once you have completed this simple succession planning worksheet: